 Educated in Worthing, Sally learnt the piano then the violin at school and was a regular participant in the Worthing Music Festival and leader of the Worthing Intermediate and Youth Orchestras.

-Completing my A levels at Chichester College, I was privileged to study with some high-class musicians, many of whom went on to be very well known,Harry Gregson-Williamsthe film composer being one of them.
+Completing her A levels at Chichester College, she was privileged to study with some high-class musicians, many of whom went on to be very well known – Harry Gregson-William the film composer being one of them.

-When the County Music Service changed to West Sussex Music, I was appointed Area Leader for Worthing whilst continuing to teach in schools.
+When the County Music Service changed to West Sussex Music, Sally was appointed Area Leader for Worthing whilst continuing to teach in schools.
 This involved liaising with schools’ music teachers, leading the Worthing Music Centre and setting up several external opportunities within the local musical community.
 This is how the link with Worthing Symphony Orchestra began.

-In my spare time I enjoy many interests and have played with local orchestras and in a professional string quartet named Just Strings for the last 30 years.
-Until lockdown we had enjoyed many years of playing at weddings, parties and corporate events including Westminster Abbey.
+In her spare time Sally enjoys many interests and she has played with local orchestras and in a professional string quartet named 'Just Strings' for the last 30 years.
+Until lockdown they had enjoyed many years of playing at weddings, parties and corporate events including Westminster Abbey.

-I am very much looking forward to supporting WSO and helping to spread the word about this wonderful orchestra who are on our doorstep with their wide variety of fabulous music.
+Her passion for teaching remains very strong and she can often be seen cycling around the local schools with a violin on her back!
+Sally says "I am very much looking forward to supporting WSO and helping to spread the word about this wonderful orchestra who are on our doorstep with their wide variety of fabulous music".